Use the tabs below to see glossary entries.

 Intensives — Choice activities offered in fourth grade for two weeks during the fall semester, ranging across the subject areas — math, science, technology, art, writing, music, and humanities — and also ranging outside the normal subjects, into crafts, games, etc.

-Internship Program — The Upper School Internship Program connects gifted, passionate students with Bay Area organizations for one- to twelve-week engagements, spanning the fields of technology, research, politics, medicine, publishing, fine arts, and more.
+Internship Program — The Upper School Internship Program connects gifted, passionate students with Bay Area organizations for one- to eight-week engagements, spanning the fields of technology, research, politics, medicine, publishing, fine arts, and more.
 For more information about the program, click here.

 Intersession — A time between semesters for Upper School students to experience interdisciplinary exploration with real-world experts.
 Generally held in early January, students choose from a curated catalog of nearly 200 seminars, intensives, activity sessions, and field trips led by over 100 different experts.